 Police Scotland

-Police Scotland save £250,000 per year in unnecessary water costs
+Police Scotland avoid £250,000 per year in water costs

 31 March 2025 Reading time: 4 minutes